 In simple terms, an ARG, short for alternate reality game, is a very particular form of viral marketing.
 It combines real-world and online experiences to tell a story, one that players interact with through websites, emails, text messages, newspapers, phone calls, real-world events, physical objects—anything you can think of.
 It’s an immersive undertaking in which fans find clues, solve puzzles, and work together to figure out where a story is leading.
-The games are usually created to promote a product, such as a film (like A.I.: Artificial Intelligence) or a video game (like Halo 2) or a music album (like Nine Inch Nails’ Year Zero).
+The games are usually created to promote a product, such as a film, or a video game (like Halo 2) or a music album (like Nine Inch Nails’ Year Zero).

 Fans participated in several fake campaign rallies for Harvey Dent.